punithcsvp/task_manager/README.md

 - Beautiful, responsive UI with Html , Bootstrap 5 and custom styles

 ## Prerequest :
-Install python and set path in your envirnoment variables
+Download and Install python and set path in your envirnoment variables

 Python installation :( https://www.python.org )